logo

 Early Warning Signs

 Rashmi’s experience highlights how important it is to be aware of early warning signs of an ectopic pregnancy.
-The first symptoms often emerge between the fourth and twelfth week of pregnancy.
+The first symptoms often emerge between the 4th and 12th week of pregnancy.
 For Rashmi, the most noticeable sign was the sharp, stabbing pain in her lower abdomen, primarily on one side.
 This pain was not constant; it would come and go, which left her feeling anxious and uncertain.

 In addition to the abdominal pain, Rashmi noticed some unusual vaginal bleeding that was darker than her typical period.
-Another warning sign that can occur is shoulder tip pain, which may arise from internal bleeding irritating nearby nerves.
+Another warning sign is shoulder tip pain, which may arise from internal bleeding irritating nearby nerves.
 If you experience severe pain accompanied by dizziness or fainting, it’s crucial to seek medical help immediately, as this could indicate a ruptured ectopic pregnancy.

 Common Symptoms

-Recognising common symptoms of an ectopic pregnancy can be challenging, especially since they may overlap with normal pregnancy signs.
+Recognizing common symptoms of an ectopic pregnancy can be challenging, especially since they may overlap with normal pregnancy signs.
 For Rashmi, the severe cramping in her abdomen, particularly on one side, was alarming.
 Other common symptoms to be aware of include:

 • Light or heavy vaginal bleeding, which may sometimes contain clots.